healthchecks/healthchecks/README.md

     [ADMINS](https://docs.djangoproject.com/en/4.2/ref/settings/#admins) and
     [SERVER_EMAIL](https://docs.djangoproject.com/en/4.2/ref/settings/#server-email)
     settings.
 Consider setting up exception logging with [Sentry](https://sentry.io/for/django/).
+* Use a reverse proxy.
+Do not expose the Healthchecks instance directly to the public internet, put a reverse proxy such as nginx, HAProxy, or Caddy in front of it.

+  **Important:** configure the reverse proxy to set the `X-Forwarded-For` request header.
+Healthchecks trusts it to determine the client's IP address.
+If the proxy does not set the `X-Forwarded-For` header, the clients can pass their own value and circumvent, among other things, the IP-based rate limiting in the login form.
 * Management commands that need to be run during each version upgrade.
   * `manage.py compress` – creates combined JS and CSS bundles and places them in the `static-collected` directory.